dsubject/my-gatsby-blog/src/markdown-pages/what-is-green-software.md

 Above is an example of how Github incorporates system fonts, sourced from <a href="https://css-tricks.com/snippets/css/system-font-stack/" target="_blank">CSS-Tricks' System Font Stack</a> article (highly recommended read for CSS lovers).

 3. Optimize images and implement "lazy loading," which is the practice of delaying the initialization of resources until the user actually needs it.
+For an easy to use image optimization tool, I recommend checking out <a href="https://tinypng.com/" target="_blank">tinyPNG</a>.

 4. Limit the use of JavaScript.
 JavaScript can be hard on performance — JS processing consumes a large chunk of CPU.
 Removing redundant code and doing a memory sweep to track down leaks such as accidentally defining global variables or cyclical callbacks can make a huge difference not only on your site's performance, but also on the energy your site consumes.